linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part2.rst

     .. warning::

-      An inode created with :c:func:`new_inode` is not in the hash table, and unless you have serious reasons not to, you must enter it in the hash table;
+      An inode created with :c:func:`new_inode` is not in the hash table, and unless you have serious reasons, you must enter it in the hash table;

   * :c:func:`mark_inode_dirty`: marks the inode as dirty; at a later moment, it will be written on the disc;
   * :c:func:`iget_locked`: loads the inode with the given number from the disk, if it is not already loaded;